 Our 105th Season concert artists:

-- Joshua Brown, a brilliant 17-year-old violin prodigy, will be our first soloist on Sunday, October 8th at 3 pm at Memorial Hall.
+- Joshua Brown, a brilliant 17-year-old violin prodigy, was our first soloist on Sunday, October 8th at 3 pm at Memorial Hall.

-- Claire Huangci pianist, will return after an acclaimed 2015 Matinée Musicale performance to perform on Thursday, November 9th at 11 am at the Anderson Center.
+- Claire Huangci pianist, returned after an acclaimed 2015 Matinée Musicale performance to perform on Thursday, November 9th at 11 am at the Anderson Center.

 - Metropolitan Opera star Jamie Barton, mezzo-soprano, will sing on Friday, January 26 at 7:30 pm at Memorial Hall.